We hope to have many of the 2020 Adjudicators that were booked back for the 2022 Brandon Jazz Festival!

 University of Manitoba Summer Jazz Camp Scholarships

 Two outstanding musicians selected by the adjudicators, will receive scholarships in the amount of $150 to the Summer Jazz Camp.
 The camp is hosted by the University of Manitoba in partnership with the Manitoba Band Association.
-Scholarships are generously donated by St. John’s Music and are to be used towards tuition at the 2018 Summer Jazz Camp.
+Scholarships are generously donated by St. John’s Music and are to be used towards tuition at the 2020 Summer Jazz Camp.